Silent e

-In English orthography, many words feature a silent e (single, final, non-syllabic ‘e’), most commonly at the end of a word or morpheme.
+In English orthography, many words feature a silent e (single, final, non-syllabic, magic "e"), most commonly at the end of a word or morpheme.
 Typically it represents a vowel sound that was formerly pronounced, but became silent in late Middle English or Early Modern English.

 In a large class of words, as a consequence of a series of historical sound changes, including the Great Vowel Shift, the presence of a suffix on the end of a word influenced the development of the preceding vowel, and in a smaller number of cases it affected the pronunciation of a preceding consonant.
 When the inflection disappeared in speech, but remained as a historical remnant in the spelling, this silent e was reinterpreted synchronically as a marker of the surviving sounds.

 This can be seen in the vowels in word-pairs such as rid /rɪd/ and ride /raɪd/, in which the presence of the final, unpronounced e appears to alter the sound of the preceding i.
 An example with consonants is the word-pair loath (loʊθ) and loathe (loʊð), where the e can be understood as a marker of a voiced th.

 As a result of this reinterpretation, the e was added by analogy in Early Modern English to many words which had never had a pronounced e-inflection, and it is used in modern neologisms such as bike, in which there is no historical reason for the presence of the e, because of a perceived synchronic need to mark the pronunciation of the preceding vowel.